mixxxdj/manual/source/chapters/introduction.rst

 currently playing track(s).
 To use headphone cueing, you need at least 2 separate audio outputs, typically provided by a USB audio interface (also known as a “sound card”, although most of them are not shaped like cards anymore).

-The shortcut for headphone cueing in Deck1 is T while for Deck 2 the shortcut is Y.
+The :term:`shortcut` for headphone cueing in Deck1 is :kbd:`T` while for Deck 2 the shortcut is :kbd:`Y`.
-The short cut is for English keyboard layout, settings may be different depending on your language settings.

 Mixxx can be used in two different ways for headphone cueing:

 **Internal Mixing**